-In 2018/19 the Authority continued the review of its Local Plan, as is recommended every five years, through evidence gathering, consultation and the formal examination sessions; the new plan is proposed to be adopted in 2019.
-A further significant project which continued in 2019/20 was the review of the Authority's Recreation Management Strategy 2010-30, this process will continue into 2019/20.
-The Authority is leading the review on behalf of the Recreation Management Strategy Steering Group (comprising the Forestry Commission, Verderers of the New Forest, Natural England, New Forest District Council, Hampshire County Council and New Forest National Park Authority).
-The Group completed a public consultation in 2018 involving local residents, organisations and groups and examined and analysed the responses - these will assist in shaping the new strategy for the New Forest.
+A further significant project which continued in 2019/20 was the review of the Authority's Recreation Management Strategy 2010-30, this process will continue into 2020/21.
+The Authority is leading the review on behalf of the Recreation Management Strategy Steering Group (comprising Forestry England, Verderers of the New Forest, Natural England, New Forest District Council, Hampshire County Council and New Forest National Park Authority).